timmc/johnny/HACK.md

 These have at least one useful thing:

-- java.net.URL - mostly good parsing
+- java.net.URL - mostly good parsing, but allows alternative numeric chars in port and doesn't decode fragment for you
 -

 ### Unuseful